Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 *   **[Core Concept]** A single, large building presenting two entirely different faces to the world, physically connecting a respectable residential square with a dingy commercial by-street.
     ↳ **Front Façade:** A handsome, wealthy-looking townhome, occupied entirely by Dr. Jekyll's household.
     ↳ **Rear Façade:** A "sinister block of building" with a door, referred to as the "old dissecting room" or "laboratory," used exclusively by Mr. Hyde.
+*   **[History]** The property was purchased by Dr. Jekyll from the heirs of a celebrated surgeon.
+Jekyll, whose interests were "rather chemical than anatomical," repurposed the block at the rear of the garden (formerly dissecting rooms) into his personal laboratory.
 *   **[Symbolism]** The house physically manifests a separation between the public, respectable life of Dr. Jekyll and the secret, sordid activities of Mr. Hyde.
 /END 🏛️ **Architectural Overview & Duality**